PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 9 Plans.md

+TODO:
-TODO: what happens with Forge if ozzie can't make it?
+- what happens with Forge if ozzie can't make it?
+- Make handouts
 ### Outline
 - Finish up the [[Wolfsbane Workshop]]
 - Aeren's been kidnapped